The Hunt for Robot Unicorns

 While vacuum cleaners and lawnmowers have spread and gradually commoditized, the wave of home robots has suffered a low tide.

-Jibo (which raised $72 million) and Kuri have suffered from the rise of voice A.I. devices by Amazon, Google, and others.
+Jibo (which raised $72 million) and Kuri have suffered from the rise of voice AI devices by Amazon, Google, and others.

 One sector that weathered the storm is STEM education, often thanks to the support of government or school budgets.
-In China in particular, the effort dotes many schools with hundreds of thousands to raise the next generation of innovators.
+In China in particular, the effort provides many schools with hundreds of thousands to raise the next generation of innovators.

-Several HAX startups such as Makeblock (which raised a total $80 million, after a successful Kickstarter back in 2012) and the modular robotics startups Keyi Tech have benefited from this.
+Several HAX startups such as Makeblock (which raised a total $80 million, after a successful Kickstarter back in 2012) and the modular robotics startup Keyi Tech have benefited from this.

 Buyers have also become more discerning beyond parental guilt or a school’s mandate: Keyi Tech won contracts with schools after robotics teachers noticed students learned a lot faster than with LEGO MindStorms, as they wasted no time on assembly and could focus on programming and animation.